Working Remotely

 File Storage

-While many of us utilize network drives on campus, such as our G: and H: drives, these drives are not accessible from off campus without access to VPN.
-However, these files, especially those on your G: drive, can be moved to OneDrive, Microsoft’s cloud storage solution, which will allow you to access these files anywhere you have internet access, including from mobile devices.
+While many of us utilize network drives on campus, such as our H: drives, these drives are not accessible from off campus without using a supported remote access utility (see below).
+However, OneDrive, Microsoft’s cloud storage solution, allows you to access these files anywhere you have internet access, including from mobile devices.
 OneDrive also allows you to share files with other users and collaborate on them simultaneously.

 Remote Access VPN